Robbie Grossman Player Props: Rangers vs. Red Sox

-On Wednesday, Robbie Grossman (.243 on-base percentage in past 10 games, 61 points below season-long percentage) and the Texas Rangers face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+On Thursday, Robbie Grossman (batting .176 in his past 10 games) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
 First pitch is at 7:10 PM ET.

-He had three hits (going 3-for-4 with a double and an RBI) in his most recent game against the Red Sox.
+In his previous game he had a one-hit performance (1-for-4) against the Red Sox.

 Robbie Grossman Game Info & Props vs. the Red Sox